yaorong0921/Driver-Intention-Prediction/README.md

 More details about other args, please refer to the ``opt.py``.

-The trained model using our script can be found:
+The trained model using our script can be found in this [drive](https://bwstaff-my.sharepoint.com/:f:/g/personal/yao_rong_bwstaff_de/EpmuNb3eB7hPgv2DmeBrQ1ABqgQ6uInXudrpfQQyPgmJZA?e=RimExC).
+The model name is "save_best_3DResNet50.pth".